-Table A-6 defines the attributes in the Inst_subsets item in the CDF.
-The Inst_subsets item is used to convey information to the Installation

-Cloning process about the base operating system software subsets that are to be installed on the system to be cloned.
-One Inst subsets item will always exist for the base operating system software.
-There can be up to two additional Inst subsets items for WLS software.
+Table A-6 defines the attributes in the Inst subsets item in the CDF.
+The Inst subsets item is used to convey information to the Installation Cloning process about the base operating system software subsets that are to be installed on the system to be cloned.
+One Inst subsets item always will exist for the base operating system software.
+There can be up to two additional Inst_subsets items for WLS software.